danielbulger/markov-chain/readme.md

-Simple script to generate a Markov Chain from a text file and generate a.
+Simple script to generate a Markov Chain from a text file and generate a randomly sampled output.
 For simplicity punctuation will be stripped from the input and output.

 ## Usage
 python3 chain.py --file='gameofthrones.txt' --start='The' --count=50